 Ian Rankin's Standing in Another Man's Grave (12/5/2013).
 I loved Rebus on TV but some of the more recent novels were too miserable.
 This one is about serial murder but without excessive murderous detail.
 The prose is crisp and fresh and Rebus is more under control.
 I couldn't put it down.
 Even if you have to create tension, however, I could do without the endless smoking and particularly without the flicking of cigarette butts everywhere.
 And why is every UK fictional detective obsessed by some kind of music, be it classical, jazz or whatever?

 On our day from hell in Edinburgh, we happened to be there quite by chance when the Festival, Fringe, Writers' Week and the Tattoo were on, and were marooned in the city, unable to find where the bus left from to take us back to our car parked about 15 kms away because they'd closed streets all over the place without putting up any signs saying where the buses were now relocated.
-I was in agony with feet so sore I could hardly walk and we couldn't find anyone who actually lived there to help us.
-They should have some volunteers to help.
-Anyway, we eventually found the bus after Peter reconnoitred without me, and then I still had a long and painful hobble.
+I was in agony with feet so sore I could hardly walk and we couldn't find anyone who actually lived there to direct us.
+We eventually found the bus after Peter reconnoitred without me, and then I still had a long and painful hobble.

 When Rankin says, "The traffic in Edinburgh was indeed a nightmare.
 Temporary lights, road closures, diversions.
 Long tailbacks everywhere.
 Most of it to accommodate the construction of a single tramline between airport and city centre," he is telling the complete truth and the lady on the bus who told us about it was very bitter too.
 It has been going on for years, she said.
 But that kind of detail really makes the novel.
 A great website too.